karlwiberg/purescript-book/text/chapter10.md

 X>
 X>     That is, the serialized JSON document should contain a `tag` property which indicates whether the `Left` or `Right` constructor was used to construct the value.
 The actual value should be stored in the `value` property of the JSON document.
 X>
-X>     For example, the JSON `{ tag: "Left", value: 0 }` should deserialize as `Left 0`.
+X>     For example, the JSON `{ "tag": "Left", "value": 0 }` should deserialize as `Left 0`.
 X>
-X>     Write an appropriate instance for `IsForeign` for the `Tagged` type constructor.
+X>     Write an appropriate instance for `Decode` for the `Tagged` type constructor.
 X> 1.
 (Difficult, Extended) The following data type represents a binary tree with values at the leaves:
 X>
 X>     ```haskell
 X>     data Tree a = Leaf a | Branch (Tree a) (Tree a) X>     ```
 X>
 X>     Choose an appropriate representation for this type as a JSON document.
-Write a function to serialize a binary tree to JSON by using `JSON.stringify` and an intermediate record `newtype`, and write a corresponding instance of `IsForeign`.
+Write a function to serialize a binary tree to JSON by using `JSON.stringify` and an intermediate record `newtype`, and write a corresponding instance of `Decode`.

 ## Conclusion